Using Por and Para

 Cause

-Por is used to indicate the cause of or reason for something:
+Por is used to indicate the cause, motive, or reason for an action:

 No podemos practicar por la nieve.